solitudenote/gitkeeper/README.md

 OAUTH_CLIENT_ID=""
 ```

+Or Just clone the [project](https://glitch.com/~solitudenote-gitkeeper).
 > Make sure that the Glitch project is private

-Please feel free to add deployment steps to other platforms.
+Feel free to add deployment steps to other platforms.

 [Repository](https://github.com/solitudenote/gitkeeper)